canonical/chisel-docs/docs/how-to/slice-a-package.md

 ## Inspect the package

 Your first task is to **understand the package** to be sliced.
-Packages have dependencies, and when you slice them, each slice may only need a subset of said dependencies.
+Packages are primarily composed of files for installation and may reference additional packages as dependencies such as libraries or other resources.
+During the slicing process, we identify subsets of files in a package which can be installed alone to accomplish one or more tasks.
+Consequently, the dependencies required for this slice may be a subset of the dependencies indicated by the package.```

 1. [ ] **Is it an Ubuntu package?**